deis/example-java-jetty/README.md

 If your dependencies require any system packages, you can install those later by specifying a list of custom packages in the Instance configuration or by customizing the deploy script to install your own packages.

-#### 2. Use Foreman to manage processes
+### 2. Use Foreman to manage processes

-OpDemand uses [Foreman](http://ddollar.github.com/foreman/) to manage the processes that serve up your application.
+Deis uses [Foreman](http://ddollar.github.com/foreman/) to manage the processes that serve up your application.
 Foreman relies on a `Procfile` that lives in the root of your repository.
 This is where you define the command(s) used to run your application.
 Here is an example `Procfile`:

     web: java -cp target/classes:target/dependency/* HelloWorld

-This tells OpDemand to run web application workers using the `java HelloWorld` command with a classpath of `target/classes:target/dependency/*`.
+This tells Deis to run web application workers using the `java HelloWorld` command with a classpath of `target/classes:target/dependency/*`.
 You can test this locally by running `foreman start`.

     $ foreman start
     15:25:37 web.1  | started with pid 90321